-One of the reasons why it is best to try cannabis butter or marijuana oil is because oils work well with weed.
+One of the reasons it is best to try cannabis butter or marijuana oil is that oils work well with weed.
 Marijuana’s compounds are fat-soluble.
 The higher an oil’s fat content, the easier it is for terpenes and cannabinoids such as THC to latch on and become absorbed into your body.

 Coconut has almost 80% fat and is one of the best oils to cook with.
 It can maintain its integrity in high heat better than nearly every other form of fat.
 Coconut oil is also extremely versatile.
-You can apply it topically or use it when making weed brownies.
+You can apply it topically or use it when making THC brownies.

 How to Make Canna-Oil